 There are several organizations that also work for female empowerment in Zimbabwe.
 The women’s coalition of Zimbabwe, a network of women’s activists and organizations, has a current project to increase police involvement in crimes against women and girls.
 This community-based project aims to promote police involvement in crimes against women by facilitating platforms for women and girls to engage with police in instances of violence, as well as raising awareness of police services designed to protect them.
 Additionally, the Single Mother’s Foundation (TSMF) is a nonprofit organization founded in 2017 focused on equipping, empowering, and educating single mothers and their children.
 The Single Mother’s foundation also works to create small businesses and jobs for single mothers, enabling them to afford food, clothes, and schooling for their children.

-Akashinga, a female anti-poaching unit has proven to be a huge success for female empowerment in Zimbabwe.
+The Akashinga has proven to be a huge success for both wildlife conservation and female empowerment in Zimbabwe.
 This organization has provided females in the country with job security and stability while enabling them to do good for their communities.
 While disapproved by traditionalists in the country, the organization has set an example for others to follow.

 – Jillian Baxter